blackducksoftware/ohloh_api/README.md

 This page contains important summary information to help you get started.
 In-depth online documentation is available, linked by the table of contents below.

 Some sample code can be found on the [Examples](examples/) page.
-For questions not covered in the documenation, the [Open Hub API forum](https://www.openhub.net/forums/3492) can provide additional help.
+For questions not covered in the documenation, the [Open Hub Technical Issues Help](https://community.synopsys.com/s/topic/0TO2H000000gHS1WAM/black-duck-open-hub-help) can provide additional help.

 Send bug reports to info@openhub.net.